krakenh2020/ZKPComponent/README.md

 #### Solution
 In the standard approach, data authenticity is guaranteed by adding a cryptographic signature by the data producer, that is checked by the data consumers.
-Since this is not possible in the MPC scenario, since the nodes do not have access to the data in plaintext, we built the authenticity guarantee on ZK-Proofs.
-Instead, ZK-Proofs are attached to shares of data, proving to the MPC nodes that the share they received, together to the commits of the shares that other MPC nodes received, does indeed match the data that was signed by the data owners.
-See the bellow figure for the details.
+Since this is not possible in the MPC scenario, since the nodes do not have access to the data in plaintext, we built the authenticity guarantees on ZK-Proofs.
+ZK-Proofs are attached to the shares of data, proving to each of the MPC nodes that the share they received, together to the commits of the shares that other MPC nodes received, does indeed match the data that was signed by the data owners.
+See the bellow figure for more details.

 [//]: # (![]&#40;.github/figures/zkp_flow.png&#41;)